Don't believe everything you hear!

 Myth Number 5: You can’t get pregnant while breastfeeding

 My grandmother believed this old wives tale, and now my Dad and his brother are only 11 months apart.
 If you think about that…. she got pregnant when she had a six-week-old baby!
 And yes, she was breastfeeding.
 Make of that what you will!

 Myth Number 6: Breastfed babies don’t get as full

 Have you ever drunk two litres of water all in one go?
 Did you feel full?
 Babies feeling full (or not) on breast milk has everything to do with fully draining the boob to get the cream on the top of your milk ‘jugs’ … or not.
 If your baby is hungry an hour after you’ve fed her, then she hasn’t fully successfully drained ‘the girls’!
 In which case, your baby needs to stay awake and feed for a minimum of 45 minutes.

 Myth Number 7: It’s normal for breastfeeding to hurt

 This isn’t totally true.
 It is certainly common for breastfeeding to be painful in the first and second weeks.
 This is because your delicate lady nipples are getting used to being heavy duty mummy nipples!
 There is usually an element of chafing/friction that you’ve never experienced before which often passes after a few weeks so it is worth persevering.
 However, if it is painful for longer than that, there is something else going on here.
 Go to our Common Problems and Solutions section to get some ideas on what to do.

-But most of all, enjoy the cuddles because it wont be long before they are off running around wanting to explore the world, leaving mummy behind.
+But most of all, enjoy the cuddles you get when breastfeeding because it won't be long before they are off running around wanting to explore the world, leaving Mummy behind.
 Don't let anyone put pressure on you to finish or stop before you are both ready, I cried when my daughter weaned and trust me so will you.
 Enjoy the little things now.